CYFARE/HellFire/README.md

 Stay updated with the latest versions and installer on our [Releases](https://github.com/CYFARE/HellFire/releases/) page.

-- Windows installer exe will automatically upgrade/update the existing install without removing/changing your bookmarks or settings :)
+Windows installer exe will automatically upgrade/update the existing install without removing/changing your bookmarks or settings :)

-- For GNU/Linux, check the following:
+For GNU/Linux, check the following:

 1) Download preferred 7z package of HellFire from releases (7z packages are offered starting from v127.0a1).
 2) Download hellfire_installer.sh script from releases.
 3) `cd ~/ && Downloads && sudo chmod +x hellfire_installer.sh && ./hellfire_installer.sh`

-- If you're using Ubuntu or Ubuntu based OS like Zorin/Mint etc., then check your application menu & HellFire shortcut will be there.
-- You can also run HellFire from terminal using: `hellfire` command.
-- You can pipe hellfire through proxychains for using with proxies or tor using: `proxychains hellfire`
+If you're using Ubuntu or Ubuntu based OS like Zorin/Mint etc., then check your application menu & HellFire shortcut will be there.
+You can also run HellFire from terminal using: `hellfire` command.
+You can pipe hellfire through proxychains for using with proxies or tor using: `proxychains hellfire`

-- For updating to new version, just follow same steps & installer script will update your hellfire browser without editing your bookmarks, extensions or settings :)
+For updating to new version on GNU/Linux, just follow same steps & installer script will update your hellfire browser without editing your bookmarks, extensions or settings :)

 ## Self Compile